Extrinsic vs. Intrinsic Motivation- An Overview

 – Zig Ziglar

-Happy, content, and motivated employees are thought to be more productive.
+We are all aware how happy, content, and motivated employees are thought to be more productive.
 And productive employees are essential to the success of every company.
 But have you ever thought about what keeps employees happy and satisfied?
-The answer to your question is 'Motivation'.
-It is mainly of two types.
+The magical word here is 'Motivation'.
+Motivation can be Extrinsic or Intrinsic.
 This article will give you an overview of Extrinsic vs. Intrinsic motivation and how it drives employee productivity.

 To get a better outlook, let us take a look at two common scenarios from a workplace-